-Coconut Macadamia Brownies are chewy cocoa brownies made with coconut oil instead of butter!
-They’re packed with sweetened shredded coconut and macadamia nuts for the best brownies ever!
+Coconut Oil Brownies are chewy cocoa oil brownies packed with coconut and macadamia nuts for a fun, tropical twist!

-This brownie recipe is one of the easiest you’ll ever make because there’s no melted chocolate to mess around with.
-These have plenty of cocoa powder for our chocolate flavor, and you can get these into the oven in about 10 minutes flat.
+These coconut oil brownies are one of the easiest brownie recipes you’ll ever make because there’s no melted chocolate to mess around with.
+These have plenty of cocoa powder for our chocolate flavor, and you can get them into the oven in about 10 minutes flat.